wp-plugins/edd-auto-register/readme.txt

 1. Upload to your site
 1. Navigate to `wp-admin/plugins.php` on your site (your WP Admin plugin page)
 1. Activate this plugin
+1. That's it! user accounts will automatically be created for your customers when they purchase your product for the first time and their login details will be emailed to them

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name